Islam in Pakistan

 About 97% of Pakistanis are Muslims.
-Pakistan has the second largest number of Muslims in the world after Indonesia.
-The majority are Sunni (85-90%) while Shias make up between 10% to 15%.
-However, the Hanbali school is gaining popularity recently due to Wahhabi influence from the Middle East.
+The majority are Sunni (85–90%) while Shias make up around 10-15%.
 Smaller minority Muslim populations in Pakistan include Quranists, nondenominational Muslims.
-There are also two Mahdi'ist based creeds practiced in Pakistan, namely Mahdavia and Ahmadis, the latter of whom are considered by the constitution of Pakistan to be non-Muslims, constitute 1% of the Muslim population.
+There are also two Mahdi'ist based creeds practised in Pakistan, namely Mahdavia and Ahmadiyya, the latter of whom are considered by the constitution of Pakistan to be non-Muslims; they jointly constitute less than 1% of the population.
 Pakistan has the world's largest Muslim majority city (Karachi).